Atypon-OpenSource/manuscripts-quarterback/README.md

 Quarterback is a service to manage tracking of changes and their related metadata for Manuscripts app.
 It also includes a prototype implementation for collaboration using Yjs.

+## How to run locally

+You need Docker & Docker Compose.

+1. `docker-compose up -d api redis`

 ## How to install for local development

 First you should check you have Node.js v16 installed: `node -v`.
 If not, I recommend using [nvm](https://github.com/nvm-sh/nvm) to install 16 version.
 This is needed for the ES modules and other new features.